paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-205-amber-alert.md

 (2) the development and implementation of law enforcement programs, and associated equipment, relating to AMBER Alert communications plans;

-(3) the development and implementation of new technologies to improve AMBER Alert communications; and
+(3) the development and implementation of new technologies to improve AMBER Alert communications;

+(4) the integration of State or regional AMBER Alert communication plans with an Indian tribe; and

-(4) such other activities as the Attorney General considers appropriate for supporting the AMBER Alert communications program.
+(5) such other activities as the Attorney General considers appropriate for supporting the AMBER Alert communications program.

-**(c) Federal share** The Federal share of the cost of any activities funded by a grant under the program under subsection (a) may not exceed 50 percent.
+**(c) Federal share**

+(1) **In general** — Except as provided in paragraph (2), the Federal share of the cost of any activities funded by a grant under the program under subsection (a) may not exceed 50 percent.

+(2) **Waiver of Federal share** — If the Attorney General determines that an Indian tribe does not have sufficient funds available to comply with the Federal share requirement under paragraph (1) for the cost of activities funded by a grant for the purpose described in subsection (b)(4), the Attorney General may increase the Federal share of the costs for such activities to the extent the Attorney General determines necessary.

 **(d) Distribution of grant amounts on geographic basis** The Attorney General shall, to the maximum extent practicable, ensure the distribution of grants under the program under subsection (a) on an equitable basis throughout the various regions of the United States.

-**(e) Administration** The Attorney General shall prescribe requirements, including application requirements, for grants under the program under subsection (a).
+**(e) Administration** The Attorney General shall prescribe requirements, including application requirements, and standards to improve accountability and transparency for grants awarded under the program under subsection (a).

+**(f) Definition of Indian tribe** In this section, the term “Indian tribe” means a federally recognized Indian tribe or a Native village, Regional Corporation, or Village Corporation (as those terms are defined in [section 1602 of title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1602&num=0&edition=prelim)).

-**(f) Authorization of appropriations**
+**(g) Authorization of appropriations**

-(1) There is authorized to be appropriated for the Department of Justice $5,000,000 for fiscal year 2004 to carry out this section and, in addition, $5,000,000 for fiscal year 2004 to carry out subsection (b)(3).
+(1) There is authorized to be appropriated for the Department of Justice $5,000,000 for fiscal year 2019 to carry out this section and, in addition, $5,000,000 for fiscal year 2019 to carry out paragraphs (3) and (4) of subsection (b).

 (2) Amounts appropriated pursuant to the authorization of appropriations in paragraph (1) shall remain available until expended.